tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

 - blinded_msg: A random blinded_msg value, represented as a hexadecimal string.
 - request_key: A random request_key value, represented as a hexadecimal string.
 - issuer_encap_key_id: The Issuer Encapsulation Key ID computed as in {{request-one}}, represented as a hexadecimal string.
-- encrypted_token_request: The encrypted OriginTokenRequest, represented as a hexadecimal string.
+- encrypted_token_request: The encrypted InnerTokenRequest, represented as a hexadecimal string.

 ~~~
 origin_name: 746573742e6578616d706c65